go-lab/iwc/README.md

     }

-## Example 2: drag and drop an object from one widget to another
+## Example 2: drag&drop from one widget to another

-    // require thi iwc library in your html code
+    // require the iwc library in both src and dest widgets
     <script type="text/javascript" src="http://graasp.epfl.ch/gadget/libs/iwc.min.js"></script>

     // ------- Source gadget --------
     // 'dragme' - id of the DOM node that can be dragged iwc.draggable('dragme', {
       // function should return the data that you want to transfer